Data

 — Johann Wolfgang von Goethe, Zur Farbenlehre (1810)

 In this house classical orders and golden proportions celebrate dust.
-A grey base supports a ceiling of rustic plaster of the colour of the bare earth: Craving for primordial caverns, for Renaissance grotesques, for baroque nymphaeums in Doria Pamphilj, for faintly Liberty façades in the streets off Via Veneto.
+A grey base supports a ceiling of rustic plaster of the colour of the bare earth: craving for primordial caverns, for Renaissance grotesques, for baroque nymphaeums in Doria Pamphilj, for faintly Liberty façades in the streets off Via Veneto.

 A sequence of compressions and dilatations makes up the space of the house.
 On the walls, passages and windows appear, now dug out of the base, now like carvings in a baguette.
 A series of arches, memories of Trecento Italian painting, disguises doors and cupboards.